The Stock Market. Big and Scary? Nope - It Creates Wealth In The Background.

 Talk about pukey, Hank Paulson, Secretary of The Treasury at the time, wrote later that he dry heaved from the stress after a long night of meetings on the Hill trying to stave off total financial collapse; read about it here.

-If your i401k had a $150,000 balance, it probably would have dropped by 30-40% (not the entire 50% because you also owned bonds that dropped less), so it is now worth $90,000.
+If your i401k had a $150,000 balance, it probably dropped by 30-40% to $90,000.
+It would not have dropped the entire 50% because you also owned the international and bond ETFs that dropped far less.

 2020 The Covid Crash - a 35% crash